stopopol/deims_documentation/source/related_information.rst

 - `The eLTER Digital Asset Register <https://dar.elter-ri.eu/>`_
 - `The ICOS Data Portal <https://data.icos-cp.eu/portal/>`_

 If related datasets are found, DEIMS automatically generates a preview on the corresponding site record.
-This process requires no user intervention.
+This process requires no user action.

 Linking Existing Data Products
 ============================================================